 - Weight loss

-- Blood (including not only red streaks of blood but also digested blood, which will make your dog’s stools appear black rather than brown)
+- Blood in stool (including not only red streaks of blood but also digested blood, which will make your dog’s stools appear black rather than brown)

 - Anything else that seems unusual or causes you concern